collinbarrett/wp-vps-build-guide/README.md

 19. Snapshot 4
 20. Create a database for WordPress.
 	- `mysql -u root -p`
-    	- Provide your MariaDB root password.
+    	- Provide the MariaDB root password.
 	- `CREATE DATABASE {myWPDB};`
     - `CREATE USER {myWPDBUser}@localhost IDENTIFIED BY '{myWPDBPassword}';`
     - `GRANT ALL PRIVILEGES ON {myWPDB}.* TO {myWPDBUser}@localhost;`